 - Just go to your Cpanel and look for Select PHP Version and click on it.

 - After that, in the new window, you will have an option to change the PHP version of the working environment; even more, you can see the PHP extension list to Enable or Disable.

 I hope this article will help you to resolve the Call to Undefined Function Mysql_connect() error.

-The best practice is to keep updated our projects with the latest configurations and functions so think twice before using older versions of PHP.
+The best practice is to keep updated our projects with the latest configurations and functions, so think twice before using older PHP versions.